 The scales may be opaque or transparent; if they are transparent, the appearance and color of the fish may be due to skin pigments, not to scale color or formations, as in the calico goldfish.
 Bony plates may be seen in the Corydoras, or South American armored catfish (Plecostomus).

 06 of 09

 Fish in almost all cases have two paired and three unpaired fins.
-The paired pectoral and pelvic (ventral) fins correspond, respectively, to the arms and legs of human beings and connect with bony girdles in the body which correspond to our own pectoral and pelvic girdles.
+The paired pectoral and pelvic (ventral) fins correspond, respectively, to the arms and legs of human beings and connect with bony girdles in the body that correspond to our own pectoral and pelvic girdles.

 The unpaired fins are the dorsal, the anal and the tail or caudal fins, as shown in the accompanying figure.
 These fins are supported by rays, sometimes bony and sometimes made of cartilage.
-In some families the dorsal fin is split entirely into two parts, the forepart with spiny rays and the hind part with split rays.
+In some families, the dorsal fin is split entirely into two parts, the forepart with spiny rays and the hind part with split rays.
 In the characins and some others, there is a small adipose fin, composed of fatty material with no fin rays.

 07 of 09